D-backs add 4-time All-Star reliever Melancon on 2-year deal

-PHOENIX- The Arizona Diamondbacks made a move to solidify the back end of their bullpen on Wednesday, adding four-time All-Star Mark Melancon on a two-year deal worth a reported $14 million.
+PHOENIX- The Arizona Diamondbacks made a move to solidify the back end of their bullpen, adding four-time All-Star Mark Melancon on a two-year deal worth a reported $14 million.

 Now the D-backs have to get good enough to provide Melancon some games to actually save.